 According to an earlier version of the script, the finale was rather supposed to be the 1848 revolution, which started the Second French Republic and first Presidency.
 Which is a little bit Fridge Horror when you think about it — that president (Napoleon III) made himself Emperor a few years later, and exiled Victor Hugo.

-Another meta-level: the medley performed at the 2013 Academy Awards, culminating in "One Day More" performed not only by the film's principal cast but also by several Les Mis alumni as the backup chorus.
+The medley performed at the 2013 Academy Awards, culminating in "One Day More" performed not only by the film's principal cast but also by several Les Mis alumni as the backup chorus.